| How to fully de-restrict a 1993-2001 Honda NSR125R

 you took to get it off.

-The Intake Restrictor
+The Intake Restrictor1)

 Remove the seat, the undo the tank Allen bolt and lift up the tank, turn the